CraftAcademyLabs/ca_course/week5/slow_food/1_introduction_to_slow_food.md

 * Each dish has/belongs to a Category.
 It is either a 'Starter', a 'Main course' or a 'Dessert'
 * The restaurant also sells cold beverages and side orders like salads, bread, etc.
 * Visitors to the site can add various products to their order
-* In order to finalize an order (Check out) a customer needs to become a registered user
+* In order to create an order and Check out, a customer needs to become a registered user
 * Order need to calculate a total price and a pickup time (30 minutes)

 **Nothing else should be considered or implemented.**